albertintech/apai/docs/judiciary/fjbaa/legislative-text.md

 #### (e) Slate Nomination and Bloc STAR Voting

 The slate nomination process established in Section 202(a) and the Bloc STAR voting procedure established in Section 202(b) shall apply to all appointments under this Act, including expansion appointments under Section 201(c)(1).
-For expansion appointments filling a single position, the nomination slate shall contain no fewer than two (2) and no more than three (3) nominees.

 ### Section 402.
 Fairness and Balance Provisions